 Calculate your dependent’s needs

-In addition to hiring a reputable insurance agent, you need to calculate your dependent’s cost of care so you have a good estimate of how much insurance is best for you to purchase.
+In addition to hiring a reputable insurance agent, you need to calculate your typical life insurance needs as well as your dependent’s cost of care so you have a good estimate of how much insurance is best for you to purchase.

 First, consider all their costs, such as equipment, medications, therapies, housing, education or transportation if they cannot drive themselves.